Volkswagen: Product line

 The Volkswagen brand produces various models which consists of global products and regional products, specifically for large markets including Europe, China and Latin America.
-Volkswagen AG annual report in 2022 reported that the best-selling model under the Volkswagen brand globally was the Tiguan, followed by the B-segment range of Polo, Virtus, Nivus and Taigo, and Passat/Magotan.
+The Volkswagen AG annual report in 2022 reported that the best-selling model under the Volkswagen brand globally was the Tiguan, followed by the B-segment range of Polo, Virtus, Nivus and Taigo, and Passat/Magotan.

 Hatchbacks

 Volkswagen has been one of the leading manufacturer in terms of hatchback production, which traditionally has been a popular segment in Europe.
 The brand offered a range of hatchbacks from A-segment, B-segment, and C-segment.
-The Golf traditionally has been the strongest selling vehicle for the brand in Europe, followed by the smaller Polo which apart from the European market also has a stronghold in emerging markets.
+The Golf has traditionally been the strongest selling vehicle for the brand in Europe, followed by the smaller Polo, which, apart from the European market, also has a stronghold in emerging markets.
 Sales for the hatchback category has slowed down due to the rise of the SUV segment.

 SUVs/crossovers

 The Volkswagen Tiguan has claimed the top spot in terms of sales figures within Volkswagen models.

-The brand introduced its first crossover SUV in 2002 starting from the Touareg, a full-size luxury SUV.
-The brand SUV expansion continues with the release of Tiguan, a C-segment mainstream SUV in 2007.
+In 2002, Volkswagen introduced its first crossover SUV, the Touareg, a full-size luxury SUV.
+The brand's SUV expansion continued in 2007 with the release of Tiguan, a C-segment mainstream SUV.
 In the mid-2010s, the company decided to produce an SUV in every class of car that can justify one, which the brand called the "SUV offensive".
-Between 2017 and 2020, the brand has aggressively expanded its SUV line-up by growing its number of models from 2 to 8 models, excluding its derivatives, ranging from B-segment, C-segment, and D-segment SUVs which include global models and regional models.
+Between 2017 and 2020, the brand aggressively expanded its SUV line-up by growing its number of models from two to eight, excluding its derivatives, ranging from B-segment, C-segment, and D-segment SUVs which include global models and regional models.
 Volkswagen also started producing derivatives of its SUV models with a rear sloping roof marketed as coupé SUV which had gained popularity in China, the largest single market for the brand.

-In 2019, every fourth vehicle delivered by the Volkswagen brand today is an SUV, with its top contributor being the Tiguan.
-The brand plans to have over 30 SUV models on offer worldwide by 2025, contributing 50 per cent of its global sales.
-Volkswagen also expects SUVs to lead the ID. family, its future electric vehicle range of models.
+In 2019, every fourth vehicle delivered by Volkswagen was an SUV, with its top contributor being the Tiguan.
+The company aimed to have over 30 SUV models on offer worldwide by 2025, contributing 50 per cent of its global sales.
+Volkswagen also expected SUVs to lead the ID. family, its future electric vehicle range of models.

 The SUV expansion has claimed casualties in the MPV segment, which saw the Sharan mid-size MPV being phased out in 2020.